wheelroom/wheelroom/packages/boilerplate/src/styles/README.md

 ## Core elements

-Styles for the React components in `src/core/elements`.
+Styles for the React models in `src/core/elements`.

 ## Global